CarlosGrohmann/carlosgrohmann.github.io/_posts/2019-02-03-new-layout.md

 published: true
 ---

 If you are reading this it means my website is... alive and well!
-Ans you can see that this website has changed a bit.
+And you can see that this website has changed a bit.
 It loads faster, the visual is different (cleaner, I hope) and it works on all screen sizes (well, maybe not on a [Nokia 3310](https://en.wikipedia.org/wiki/Nokia_3310)).

 The reason for all these wonderful features?
 [Jekyll](https://jekyllrb.com).